An advertising strategy should support the marketing plan, which in turn supports the company business plan.

 That's the essence of strategic leadership and vision.

-Issues that influence advertising strategy
+Some of issues that influence advertising strategy

 Define, the brand.
 As it is now, in the minds of consumers.
 And as you want it to be known.